What Is Lateral Ankle Ligament Reconstruction?

 Several different techniques can be performed depending on the individual patient.
 One option is to repair the patient’s own existing ligaments with stitches.
 This repair is called a modified Bröstrom procedure and can result in a stronger repair because of support from other tissues.
 Another option is to use a tendon to replace the torn ligaments.
 This technique is similar to what is done in knee ligament reconstructions.

 You can expect to be in a splint or cast for a minimum of two weeks.
-It may be up to six weeks before weight can be placed on the ankle.
-Weight bearing is gradually advanced in a removable walking boot.
+You may need to keep weight off your ankle for up up to six weeks.
+You will be allowed to put weight on your ankle gradually while wearing a removable walking boot.
 An athletic ankle brace typically is used after the boot.

 Ankle strengthening begins after six weeks as pain and swelling allow.
 This may involve formal physical therapy.
 Straight-line running is allowed when the ankle is strong enough for it.
 Sport-specific exercises can then start gradually.
 The total expected recovery time is 6-12 months.
 It is recommended that patients wear a brace for sports activities for up to a year.